tomkom/pyGeoInfoVS/README.md

 1. A set of notebooks replicating the same basic workflow, with the same data.
 If the provided data are not enough, please contribute other ( and note which notebooks need to be updated to use them).
 A workflow to produce pickles from the standard spatial data formats will be provided.

 2. Each notebook can showcase additional capabilities, under a header 'Other capabilities'.
-THese may be shuffled to the main set if someone is able to replciate them for more than a single framework.
+These may be transferred to the main set if someone is able to replciate them for more than a single framework.

 3. The aim here is to provide an educational resource.
 Code readability and succinctness are therefore paramount.
 While much may ba accomplished with advanced code magic, hidden unde a 'fancyVizFunction(mydata)', this is not desirable.
 Pythonic code, and only justified use (possibly well commented) of advanced labda fucntions, list comprehensions beyond common use for students with say half a term of Python exposure are discouraged.